 Ascertainability is satisfied when the class definition is "sufficient to allow a member of [the class] to identify himself or herself as having a right to recover based on the [class] description."

 Noel v.
 Thrifty Payless, Inc. (2019) 7 Cal.
 5th 955, 980.
 Here, the manner in which the class is defined enables an objective determination of whether a person is or is not a member.
-Indeed, Class Members identified themselves to Defendant before making purchases.
-Compl. ¶ 30.
+Here, it is easily determinable which users who made in-game purchases were minors.
 This is sufficient.
 I.B. by & through Bohannon, 82 F. Supp.
 3d at 1126 ("Here, both the class and subclass, as defined, are readily ascertainable by the Court: the first includes all minors who used Facebook during a certain time period, according to Facebook's own records; the second includes all minors during that same time period who purchased Facebook Credits through their accounts, again utilizing Facebook's records."); see also Noel, 7 Cal.
-5th at 987 (reversing trial court who found that a class defined as "[a]ll persons who purchased the Ready Set Pool at a Rite Aid store located in California within the four years preceding the date of the filing of this action" was not ascertainable).
+5th at 987 (reversing trial court who found that a class defined as "[a]ll persons who purchased the Ready Set Pool at a Rite Aid store located in California within the four years preceding the date of the filing of this action" was not ascertainable.).

-C. There Is A Well-Defined Community Of Interest In The Questions Of Law And Fact Involved
+C. There Is A Well-Defined Community Of Interest In The Questions Of Law And Fact Involved can adequately represent the class.

-The community of interest requirement consists of (1) predominant questions of law or fact, (2) class representatives whose claims and defenses are typical of the class, and a (3) plaintiff who can adequately represent the class.
 Richmond v.
 Dart Industries (1981) 29 Cal.3d 462, 470.
 The proposed Settlement Class satisfies each of these requirements.

+The community of interest requirement consists of (1) predominant questions of law or fact, (2) class representatives whose claims and defenses are typical of the class, and a (3) plaintiff who